chugah/reactReduxYouTubeApp/readme.md

 ###Getting Started###

-There are two methods to get started with this repo: Git and file download.
+There are two ways to get started with this repo: Git and file download.

 ####Familiar with Git?#####
 Checkout this repo, install dependencies, then start the gulp process with the following: